paul-kh/Quiz_RactJS/readme.md

 This ReactQuiz allows React developers to refresh their React core concepts by answering to 7 questions.
 The user can have 15 seconds to answer each question .
 The remaining time is shown with the progress bar at the top of each question.
 Each question has 4 answer choices.
 Once the user selected an answer, the app will be highlighting the selected answer for 1 second before it moves to the next question.
 The highlighted colors are as follows:

-    - YELLOW: when an answer got selected
+    - YELLOW: when an answer got SELECTED
     - GREEN: when the answer is CORRECT
     - RED: when the answer is WRONG